-We have put together a few Perfect Garden tips and ideas to prepare your Autumn garden for winter and spring 2017!
+Here are a few tips and ideas to prepare your Autumn garden for winter and the following spring.

 - If your lawns are looking a bit pale, treat them with an Autumn feed.
 Autumn fertiliser has a high content of Phosphorus and Potassium, this will help your lawns survive the winter by growing strong roots, enabling the grass to take up the nutrients and moisture it needs.
 In addition, the building of strong cell walls will help the grass fight disease next season.
 Read our Guide to Lawn fertilisers.